From first crushes to first dates, these tips will help you prepare your Mighty Girl for a lifetime of healthy relationships.

 Once kids hit their tweens, emotions start to become more complicated: not only are there more shades of emotion to experience, but rapidly changing bodies and minds also lead to erratic and sometimes upsetting moods!
 This book from the American Girl Library focuses exclusively on the new emotional intensity many tweens are experiencing.
 Tweens will learn that their feelings are normal and how to reach out to loved ones for help when they’re struggling, as well as getting a reminder that it’s still important to express emotion appropriately.
 Pair it with The Feelings Book Journal to give her a hands-on way to explore her new emotional life.

 Emmie is quiet, artistic, shy, and self-conscious — and feels practically invisible in the halls of her middle school.
 Katie, on the other hand, is outgoing, athletic, and confident.
 When the sappy love note Emmie wrote to a crush as a joke is made public by a bully, she's humiliated; but to Emmie's surprise, Katie comes to her defense.
 Soon Katie is urging Emmie to finally make her voice be heard — and a surprising twist reveals that the two girls have more in common than anyone imagined.
 This empowering graphic novel carries a powerful message about facing down embarrassment and standing up for yourself.
-Two companion graphic novels, Positively Izzy and Just Jaime, are available; Invisible Emmie and Positively Izzy are also available together in the Adventures in Middle School set.
+You can find companion graphic novels featuring some of Emmie's friends and classmates in the best-selling Emmie and Friends series; the first two books from the series are collected in the Adventures in Middle School set.

 The tween years are when many girls start thinking about romantic relationships — but without guidance, it's hard for them to know what a good relationship should look like.
 In this updated guide from the American Girl Library, girls will get sensitive and honest advice from both girls and boys about being friends versus dating; what it's like to go out with someone; and what to do when you're not interested in someone or when it's time for a relationship to end.
 Throughout, the book emphasizes confidence and reminds girl that the right person will treat you well, make you feel safe, and appreciate you for who you are.